 Reflect on how you feel each day as you practice these techniques.
 Track the techniques you are using, how effective they were, and any patterns of changes you have noticed.
-Create extra copies of this page for each day of the week.

 Which techniques did you use today?
 Which technique was the most effective?

-- Which techniques were not effective and need to be adjusted?
+Rate your nervous system regulation today (1-10) PART 4: Weekly Progress Reflect on the week and note any patterns or significant changes.
+Which techniques worked well this week?
+Which techniques did not work and need to be adjusted?